TheVirtualMachine/MDM4U1-ISP/README.md

 # MDM4U1-ISP
-A statistical analysis of the sandwich views of students at William Lyon Mackenzie C.I.
+A statistical analysis of the sandwich views of students and teachers at William Lyon Mackenzie C.I.